What Is Social Empowerment? Empowerment Definition & Theory | United Way NCA

 Who Benefits From Social Empowerment?

 In general, many who identify as part of a group that is largely marginalized can benefit from social empowerment, but everyone benefits when society improves for all groups of people.
 Social empowerment efforts are most often directed toward advocacy for BIPOC, women, the LGBTQIA+ community, people with disabilities and those living in poverty.
-The most marginalized members of these groups tend to lack access to basic needs, health care, education and more.
+The most marginalized members of these groups tend to lack access to basic needs, health care, education, and more—challenges faced by many individuals in the ALICE community (Asset Limited, Income Constrained, Employed) supported by United Way NCA.
 Social workers and others who aim to provide empowerment to marginalized individuals and communities strive to instill certain skills, education, resources and community engagement in these groups so they can thrive.

 How Can You Contribute to Social Empowerment?